"April 24, 2012 -- Botox injections are only modestly effective for preventing migraines in the most frequent sufferers, a new research review shows.

 Safety and effectiveness in patients below the age of 2 years have not been established for the monotherapy treatment of epilepsy.

-Safety and effectiveness in pediatric patients have not been established for the prophylaxis treatment of migraine headache.
+Safety and effectiveness in pediatric patients below the age of 12 years have not been established for the prophylaxis treatment of migraine headache.

 Juvenile Animal Studies